 English Heritage will be concerned at the potential impact of the reservoir on the setting and historic landscape of Waddesdon Manor, the listed National Trust property about 750 m to the north of the proposed water body.
-From information currently available it is thought that there will not be direct visual impacts, but concern will remain.
+From information currently available it is thought that there will be limited direct visual impacts from the house itself, but concern will remain.
 An appropriate study should be undertaken to confirm that impacts will not be significant.